gphanikumar/MaterialsOntologies/doc/ConceptOnto.md

 The schemes of categorization are described below in detail.

 ### Materials Behavior
-All concepts that come under Materials Behavior will be categorized under the following scheme.
+All concepts that come under Materials Behavior such as physical / chemical phenomena will be categorized under the following scheme.

-     mc:MaterialsBehavior a skos:ConceptScheme
+     mc:MaterialsBehavior rdf:type skos:ConceptScheme

 For example, solidification is a material behavior concept.
 This is expressed as: